s-shader/Telecom-Customer-Retention-Analysis/README.md

 * Focusing on accuracy and recall Gradient boost and XG Boost performed the best
 * I focused on these two because false negatives were not very concerning
-* Aditionally, KNN and Decision Tree did not test well and look to have overtrained
+* Additionally, KNN and Decision Tree did not test well and look to have overtrained

 ## Looking at it visually:
 ### I constructed a faux confusion matrix with each model and its metric train and test scores